 Learning to read is a complex process.
-The teachers at The Craig School are trained in a multitude of multisensory reading programs that can target the specific weaknesses that contribute to a child’s struggle with reading.
+The teachers at The Craig School are trained in a multitude of multisensory reading programs that target the specific weaknesses contributing to a child’s struggle with reading.
 The following are descriptions of the various multisensory reading programs that are utilized at The Craig School.

-Project Read: Linguistics.
-This strand reviews all the 44 special sounds presented in the Phonology strand, but with more emphasis on multisyllabic words.
-The program teaches closed and open syllables, vowel teams (ea, ie, oa, etc.) and the five rules for dividing words into syllables or “cutting patterns.”
+Project Read Linguistics: This strand reviews all the 44 special sounds presented in the Phonology strand, but with more emphasis on multisyllabic words.
+The program teaches closed and open syllables, vowel teams (e.g., ea, ie, oa), and the five rules for dividing words into syllables or “cutting patterns.”
 The syllable combinations and rules are visualized as segments of the number 7 and the number 5, respectively, and each lesson is taught with a rhyme and hand signals.
-Students are also taught prefixes, suffixes, roots and word origins.
+Students are also taught prefixes, suffixes, roots, and word origins.

-Wilson Reading System.
-The Wilson Reading System, first published in 1988 by Barbara Wilson, is a phonologically based system which teaches children to segment words and syllables into sound units (sound/symbol relationships) in a multisensory manner.
+Wilson Reading System: The Wilson Reading System, first published in 1988 by Barbara Wilson, is a phonologically based system that teaches children to segment words and syllables into sound units (sound/symbol relationships) in a multisensory manner.
 Syllable types and word construction rules are also taught.
 The program emphasizes both decoding and encoding (spelling).

-Benchmark and Orton-Gillingham-based approaches complement each other.
+Benchmark and The Orton-Gillingham Approach complement each other.
 Teachers trained in Orton-Gillingham methods are reinforced in Benchmark lessons.
-Conversely, Benchmark key words are carefully chosen to reinforce phonics rules such as hard and soft sounds.
-The sound-symbol relationships of may be more effective with auditory learners whereas Benchmark keywords may appeal to visual learners.
+Conversely, Benchmark keywords are carefully chosen to reinforce phonics rules such as hard and soft sounds.
+The sound-symbol relationships may be more effective with auditory learners whereas Benchmark keywords may appeal to visual learners.
 Taken together, the two approaches offer a comprehensive system of instruction in decoding and encoding (spelling) for Craig students.

-Great Leaps.
-Great Leaps is another fluency program which consists of a series of timed selections of syllables, phrases and narrative text.
-Students practice reading a selection for a timed period until the reading is error free.
+Great Leaps: Great Leaps is another fluency program that consists of a series of timed selections of syllables, phrases, and narrative text.
+Students practice reading a selection for a timed period until the reading is error-free.

 Project Read Story Form is a multisensory approach to teaching students how to analyze the underlying structure of narrative text.